 Business owner’s policy: A BOP bundles general liability insurance with commercial property insurance at a lower rate than purchasing both policies separately.
 If a client is injured at your office or a thief steals your camera equipment, your BOP can cover the costs.

-Professional liability insurance: Also called errors and omissions insurance, this policy covers lawsuits related to work performance.
+Professional liability insurance: Also called errors and omissions insurance (E&O), this policy covers lawsuits related to work performance.
 For example, if a wedding videographer misses the bride and groom’s first kiss, or a photographer accidentally deletes the images from a catalog shoot, professional liability insurance can pay for legal expenses if the client sues.

 Are you ready to protect your photography or videography business with workers’ compensation insurance?
 Complete Insureon’s easy online application today to compare quotes from top U.S. carriers.
 Once you find the right policy, you can begin coverage in less than 24 hours.